Choose the rule path that matches your situation

 A lifetime hunting license is a one-time purchase that gives you hunting privileges for the rest of your life in a particular state.
 Unlike annual licenses that must be renewed every year, a lifetime license never expires and never needs renewal.

-About 40 states currently offer some form of lifetime hunting license, though the specific terms, costs, and included privileges vary widely.
-Some states also offer lifetime combination licenses that include both hunting and fishing privileges.
+Availability is state-specific, and the specific terms, costs, and included privileges vary widely.
+Some states sell standalone lifetime hunting licenses, while others sell lifetime combination or sportsman packages that include both hunting and fishing privileges.

 Lifetime licenses are typically only available to residents of the issuing state.
 A few states offer them to non-residents, but at significantly higher prices.